-We have a strong safeguarding culture and are a member of both the Adult & Children Safeguarding Boards and play an important role with strategic partners across Doncaster.
+Our robust safeguarding arrangements continued in the year.
+We are a member of both the Adult & Children Safeguarding Boards and play an important role with strategic partners across Doncaster.
 In addition, we have links with or are members of other partnership panels and boards, including the Health and Wellbeing Board, the Doncaster Integrated Care Partnership Board, Multi-Agency Risk Management Arrangements Conference (MARAC) and Domestic Abuse Housing Alliance (DAHA).